awlsring/cdk-aws-discord-notifiers/API.md

 # AWS CDK Discord Notifier Constructs

-This is a CDK construct library the vends constructs used to notify via discord about resources in your CDK stack.
+This is a CDK construct library the vends constructs used to notify via discord about various resources and services.

 ## Constructs

+The following constructs are available:

-Currently a single construct is available, `MonthlyCostNotifier`.
-This construct will notify a discord webhook of the monthly billing for the account.
+`MonthlyCostNotifier` - This construct will notify a discord webhook with a formatted embed of the monthly billing for the account.
+`TrueNasAlertNotifier` - Creates resources to ingest a TrueNAS SNS alert by sending it to a lambda where it is parsed and sent to a discord webhook.

 ## Available Packages